Bina Magar

 Bina Magar (विना मगर), is a Nepalese politician.
 She was the water supply minister of Nepal from 16 March 2018 to 20 December 2020.
 She is a leader of Nepal Communist Party.
 Magar is the daughter-in-law of former Prime Minister Pushpa Kamal Dahal and third wife of his only son Prakash Dahal, who died of a sudden cardiac arrest in November 2017.
+She was defeated with Janak Singh Dhami from Rastriya Swatantra Party in 2026 general election.